vpodpecan/brapi-python/README.md

     nano uwsgi.ini
     ```

-2. Run the `uwsgi` server
+2. Run the uWSGI server
     ```sh
     sudo uwsgi --ini /srv/django-projects/brapi/conf/uwsgi.ini --uid www-data --gid www-data
     ```
     and test the configuration by visiting [http://localhost/admin](http://localhost/admin)

-3. If you want to start uwsgi at boot simply add the command to your `rc.local` script.
+3. If you want to start uWSGI at boot simply add the command to your `rc.local` script.

     For a better integration with your system's services manager please consult the official uWSGI documentation: [https://uwsgi-docs.readthedocs.io/en/latest/](https://uwsgi-docs.readthedocs.io/en/latest/)

-dodaj django-adminrestrict !

-### How to update an existing installation
+#### How to update an existing installation

 Updating a working installation is easy.
 The following steps are required: